lvegat1979/Markov/README.md

 # Markov Algorithm

-This is a implementation for Markov Algorithm resolving a encrypted chain.

-This Algorithm was created using Visual Studio and C# 2017 x Luis Vega
+*  This Algorithm was created using Visual Studio and C#

-I created a couple of libraries to centralice the logic.
+*  I created a couple of libraries to centralize the logic.

-In the client side I'm using .Net Core and Angular 4.0.
+*  In the client side I'm using .NET Core and Angular 4.0.

-The results are displayed like table, with angular components consuming WebApi.
+*  The results are displayed like table, with angular components consuming WebApi.

-The start project is WebAppMarkov this must be as an initial project
+*  The start project is <b>WebAppMarkov</b> this must be as an initial project

-I implemented this to find any work in any direction
+*  This solution was implemented to find any work in any direction BONUS
+*  The information is returning as expected JSon File according the instructions
+*  The solution is using the JSon files

-Please give the necesary acces to folder ..\MarkovAlgorithm\WebAppMarkov\Files Because I use this files from file system
+*  Please give the necessary access to folder ..\MarkovAlgorithm\WebAppMarkov\Files Because I use this files from the file system

+# How to use...

+*  Press Markov Results Option in the Left Menu
+*  Should be displayed a table with the Algorithm Resolved
+*  In the above part of the window are all words from Words.JSon file displayed as checkboxes
+*  After check some input should paint the word in the table marking the word with yellow color.
+*  Added an image in the root of the project to show how it looks Resolved.PNG